Abandoned & Little-Known Airfields

 The 1950 USGS topo map depicted the Chipley Landing Field as having 2 unpaved runways, with 2 small buildings just southwest of the runway intersection.

-The only photo which has been located showing the Chipley Airport while it was operational was a 1955 aerial view.
+The only photo which is available showing the Chipley Airport while it was operational was a 1955 aerial view.

 It depicted Chipley as having 2 perpendicular grass runways, with a circular airport marking visible at the runway intersection.